By Eric Johnson

 The truth taught by John needs to be acknowledged by today’s pastors who may be approached by leaders of non-Christian groups to unite in special partnerships.
 For instance, an offer to switch pulpits may be made.
 Another method is joining with a number of other churches in an ecumenical partnership.
 The Christian pastor should always be wary when the leaders from the LDS, JW, New Age, Christian Science, etc. churches want to unite.

-If a person is strong enough in the Christian faith, he or she may want to invite such individuals inside their home to discuss the issues.
-It would be dangerous, however, for a recent convert or a weak believer to do the same.
+If a person is strong enough in the Christian faith, whether it’s on the doorstep or in the backyard serving the missionaries bar-b-q, the Christian may want to engage the missionaries in conversation and attempt to show that there are problems with Mormonism.
+It is not the same as biblical Christianity.
+Those who cling to false teachings face a dire judgement.
+However, I should also point out that it would be dangerous for a recent convert or a weak believer to do the same.
 It is for each believer to prayerfully decide.
 The utmost priority is love.
-To slam the door in a person's face is not a Christian witness.
+To slam the door in a person’s face is not a Christian witness.
 We should remember that many members of false religions have been led to a saving knowledge of Christ because Christians took the time to deal with the person knocking on the door.